 Hailey started working at CVP full time in 2003.
 Shortly after being employed her veterinary nurse training started and became a qualified and registered veterinary nurse in 2006.
 She then became Senior Veterinary Nurse in 2008.

 Outside of work she enjoys spending quality time with her family and friends and going on long walks with her Alaskan Malamute Dakota.
 She also regularly shows him and he is on his way to becoming a UK Show Champion.

-Jess has been working at CVP since 2009 in Reception for a year, then moved on to become a student veterinary nurse.
+Jess has been working at CVP since 2009.
+After spending some time on Reception she moved on to become a student veterinary nurse.
 In her spare time she enjoys motorsport, walking her collie cross Buster and spending time with her two pet ferrets Boots and Sox.

 As a child I was born into a family of animal lovers and grew up with three Labradors, two collie cross dogs one cat and a few other little furry friends too.

 My love of animals drove me to study them more, and so in 1994 for my Duke of Edinburgh’s Award I gained experience and assisted at Chapelfield Veterinary Partnership Wymondham for an number of months.

 In 1996 I started studying at Easton College and came out with an NVQ Levels 1,2,3 in Animal Care and also a 1st Diploma in Animal Care to which I received a Distinction in Animal Behaviour.